 Preheat a 450 degree oven.
 Mix all the ingredients except the salmon together to prepare the glaze.
 Place

 the salmon filets on a foil lined baking sheet, bush with olive oil, and season with salt and pepper.
 Brush on a liberal coating of the glaze.
 Bake for 10 to 15 minutes and reapply the glaze.
 When almost done, move to the broiler to finish it off.
-When we serve this dish for our Asia dinner at the October Country Inn (check us out), we always serve it with Jasmine rice.
+When we serve this dish for our Asian dinner at the October Country Inn, we always serve it with Jasmine rice.